dewdrops77/alx-low_level_programming/0x03-debugging/README.md

-This is my first project on 0x03-debugging
+This is my First project on C debugging